ciszak/notes-api-demo-app/README.md

 ## Useful commands

-- `pnpm test -- --maxWorkers=1` perform the jest unit tests
+- `pnpm test` perform the jest unit tests
 - `pnpm cdk deploy` deploy this stack to your default AWS account/region
 - `pnpm cdk deploy --watch` deploy this stack to your default AWS account/region and watch for changes
 - `pnpm cdk diff` compare deployed stack with current state